The minor in Psychology is structured to provide a sampling of the main areas of psychology.

 Upon completion of the minor degree in Psychology:

-- Students should demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavioral problems.
+- Students will demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavioral problems.

-- Students should develop skills in scientific reasoning and problem solving.
+- Students will develop skills in scientific reasoning and problem solving.

 Students must achieve the following program requirements for all courses listed under Program Requirements and Program Required Courses for the Psychology minor.